RavenProject/Ravencoin/whitepaper/README.md

 Bitcoin also has the capability of serving as the rails for tokens by using projects like Omnilayer, RSK, or Counterparty.
 However, neither Bitcoin nor Ethereum were specifically designed for facilitating ownership of additional assets, and the users and development teams generally prioritize other features.

 Yottaflux is designed to efficiently handle one specific function well: the transfer of assets from one party to another.
-One goal of the Raven protocol is to create a use case focused blockchain and development effort which can create code, providing advantages for specific use cases, while contributing to open source code which could be used by Bitcoin or other projects.
+One goal of the Yottaflux protocol is to create a use case focused blockchain and development effort which can create code, providing advantages for specific use cases, while contributing to open source code which could be used by Bitcoin or other projects.

 If the global economy is influenced by actors using various blockchains, then the way capital markets work today could also change.
 Borders and jurisdictions may become less relevant as more assets become tradable and trading across borders grows increasingly frictionless.
 In an age where people can move significant amounts of wealth instantly using Bitcoin, global consumers will likely demand the same efficiency for their securities and similar asset holdings.